bloominstituteoftechnology/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

 Since all we're doing here is returning a value and then decreasing "bunnies" by 1, we're looking at a basic linear relationship.
 Whatever our "bunnies" value is, we return a new value for each line until that count hits 0 and the return also becomes 0.

 This linear relationship indicates another O(n) runtime.

+Eggsercise II

+This can be viewed essentially as a binary search algorithm.
+The best guess we could make on the first turn for minimizing the number of eggs dropped would be an n // 2 guess, meaning we would go to the halfway point up the building and drop our first egg.
+Two cases arise from this:

+n >= f, the egg breaks.
+We go halfway down from our current (n // 2) floor. n < f, the egg does not break.
+We go up halfway between our current floor and n.

+We simply repeat these steps for every egg drop based on the result.
+Drop the egg, find the appropriate halfway point up or down, and drop another egg.
+This way we make the most efficient guess each time.